kiramclean/notes/elixir/programming_elixir.md

 - always use parens around function params in pipelines

 *invariant* == a condition that is true on any return from any call or nested call

+## Dictionary Data Types
+### Maps
+- when you want to pattern match against a key
+- anytime you don't need a keyword
+- good performance even when very large

+- cannot bind keys in Map pattern matching

+### Keyword Lists
+- when you need more than one entry with the same key
+- when you need to guarantee the elements are ordered

+- typically used in the context of options passed to functions
+- have access to all `Keyword` and `Enum` module methods